paizhangpi/MacIndex/README.md

-# MacIndex Android application and Specs database
+# MacIndex

-Designed for quick vintage Macintosh computer specifications look-up on Android Devices, to serve the community.
+Designed for quick vintage Macintosh computer specifications look-up on Android Devices.

 ## Acknowledgment

 This is part of University of Illinois, CS125 FA19 Final Project.
 This draft app is for education purpose, and internal use only.
-It won't release to public.
-It uses information directly from Mactracker.
-Data it provides are also limited, please refer to the "Database Design Information" section below.
+Photo credit to Apple.

 ## Credits